 - Is it possible to have ovarian cancer and have a normal ca 125 blood test?

 - My mom found out she had a heart attack and didnt even know it is this common

 - Ask a doctor a question free online

-- Is it possible to get pregnant if i have secondary amenorrhea?
+- Is it possible to not know if you have had a lobotomy?

 - Talk to a gynecologist online for free